Phonon scattering in quasicrystalline i-Al_{72}Pd_{19.5}Mn_{8.5}: A study of the low-temperature thermal conductivity: Results and Discussion

-The insets in Figure \ref{fig:Kqlatt} show the quasilattice thermal conductivities, calculated using Eq. (\ref{eq:Kqlatt}).
-Below 1 K all three curves exhibit power law behavior with $\kappa_{ph} \propto T^{1.7}$, $T^{1.8}$ and $T^{2.1}$ for \emph{i}-AlPdMn$_{8.5}$, \emph{i}-AlPdMn$_{8.3}$-a and \emph{i}-AlPdMn$_{8.3}$-b, respectively.
-In the cases of \emph{i}-AlPdMn$_{8.5}$ and \emph{i}-AlPdMn$_{8.3}$-a, the power-law exponent is less than two.
-Since for a dominating phonon scattering at tunneling states, $\kappa_{ph}$ is expected to vary as $T^{2}$, the corresponding plots indicate that this type of scattering is weak or absent in at least two samples investigated in our work.
-In order to identify the dominant scattering processes, we attempted to fit the data using Eq.(\ref{eq:Debye}) with various combinations of scattering rates, given by Eqs. (\ref{eq:Casimir}), (\ref{eq:ts}), (\ref{eq:sf}), and (\ref{eq:qu}).
-The fitting procedure was made for temperatures below 40 K and the best fits (represented by the solid lines in Fig. \ref{fig:Kqlatt}) for all three samples were obtained with the assumption that the total relaxation rate $\tau^{-1}$ is given by the sum of Casimir, $\tau^{-1}_{Cas}$, stacking faults, $\tau^{-1}_{sf}$, and modified quasiumklapp, $\tau^{*-1}_{qu}$, scattering rates, i.e.,
+In order to establish the dominant scattering processes, we attempted to fit the data of $\kappa_{qlatt}(T)$ using equation (\ref{eq:Debye}), considering all physically reasonable combinations of scattering rates, given by equations (\ref{eq:Casimir}), (\ref{eq:ts}), (\ref{eq:sf}) and (\ref{eq:qu}).
+According to the arguments concerning the applicability of equation (\ref{eq:Debye}) below 50 K, the fitting procedure was applied for temperatures below 40 K. The best fit was obtained with the assumption that the total relaxation rate $\tau^{-1}$ is given by the sum of three of the above cited scattering rates